 The major professor and student are jointly responsible for finding a common date, time, and period when all final examination committee members can meet for the final examination and this must occur within the deadlines established by the Graduate School.
 The graduate student is expected to take initiative to begin this procedure in conjunction with the availability of the chair and committee.
 Typically the Graduate Coordinator in the College of Technology will find appropriate facilities for the meeting.
-The date, time, period and facilities for the meeting are to be transmitted to the CoT Graduate Studies Office by the student via the CoT Form 1 (see Appendix H).
-The GS Form 8 is generated from the CoT Form 1 and filed with the Graduate School (see Appendix G).
-Both forms are required to be submitted three weeks in advance of the final oral examination.
+The date, time, period and facilities for the meeting are to be transmitted to the College of Technology Graduate Studies Office by the student.
+To establish the committee, date and time for the final oral examination, students file the GS Form 8 (Request for Appointment of Examining Committee) online in myPurdue's Plan of Study Generator (https://mypurdue.purdue.edu).
+This form is required to be submitted two weeks in advance of the final defense.